Chan Vathanaka: Preah Khan

-Vathanaka played for the senior team of Preah Khan Reach F.C. during the 2011–12 season.
+Vathanaka played for the senior team of Preah Khan Reach during the 2011–12 season.

 Boeung Ket Angkor

 Vathanaka signed a contract with Boeung Ket in 2012.

 On 1 August 2015, Vathanaka scored all six goals in a 6–0 win over Asia Europe United.
 Impressively, this was not even his best accomplishment; in a 12–2 over Kirivong Sok Sen Chey on 11 July 2015 Vathanaka scored eight goals, the highest tally for a Cambodian-born player in the league, as well as giving him 16 goals in the first 8 games of the 2015 season.

 In the semifinals of the 2015 Mekong Club Championship Vathanaka scored all three goals in a 3–2 win over Becamex Bình Dương, putting Boeung Ket Angkor in the final.
 Although Boeung Ket Angkor lost in the final to Buriram United, Vathanaka finished the tournament as the highest goalscorer, with five goals, and was also named best player.

 Vathanaka finished the 2015 league season with 35 goals, a total of 55 goals in all competitions including national and club, the most of any Southeast Asian player.

 In his first start of the 2016 season Vathanaka scored a hat-trick in under five minutes as Boeung Ket Angkor beat CMAC FC 6–0.

 In a match against Svay Rieng on 21 May 2016 Vathanaka scored goals in the 85th, 89th, and 90+3rd minute as his team came from behind to win 3–1.
 The first goal, an audacious left-foot volley from a cross, was touted of one of the goals of the 2016 season.

 Vathanaka finished the 2016 Cambodian League as the top scorer for the second consecutive year with 22 goals, as his team Boeung Ket Angkor dramatically won the title on the last match day by a single point.